-Fruit is healthy for parrots to eat in moderation.
-In fact, 15% of a parrot’s diet should consist of fruits and veggies.
-If you’re considering various treats, you may be curious if watermelon is safe for parrots.
+Parrots should eat fruit regularly.
+In fact, up to 15% of a parrot’s diet should consist of fruits and vegetables.
+If you want to add some mealtime variety, you may want to know if watermelon is good for parrots.

 Parrots can eat watermelon.
-No part of the fruit, including the seeds, is harmful.
-Watermelon will boost your parrot’s immune system, bone health, and organ health.
-It’s rich in essential nutrients and minerals, including vitamin A, vitamin C, choline, potassium, and phosphorus.
+No part of the fruit, including the black seeds, is harmful.
+Watermelon will boost your parrot’s immune system, hydration levels, and organ health.
+It’s a good source of essential nutrients and minerals, including vitamin A, vitamin C, choline, potassium, and phosphorus.

 The only part of a watermelon that you may wish to avoid feeding parrots is the rind.
-The rind itself is not toxic, but it may be coated in wax or pesticides.
-If you do, clean it thoroughly and shave off the outmost layer.
+The rind itself isn’t toxic, but it may be coated in pesticides.
+If you do offer your parrot the rind, shave off the outmost layer.

 Is Watermelon Good For Parrots?